 Your family vacation is one of the best parts of summer.
 You get a chance to bond with your kids and experience travel through their eyes.
 If your family is like mine, you’re on a budget and appreciate the free and fun stops along the journey.
 Here are a few that I’ve found while traveling northern Minnesota’s Iron Range.
 I know you’ll love a Minnesota family vacation!

-We always feel that we’ve arrived on the Range when we drive by the big dump truck up on the hill at the south entrance to Virginia.
-But Mineview in the Sky is much more than a welcome sign; it’s a beautiful overlook, a clean rest stop, and a place to let the kids play after a long car ride.
+We always feel that we’ve arrived on the Range when we drive by the big dump truck up on the hill, visible from Highway 169 in Hibbing.
+It is much more than a welcome sign; it’s a beautiful overlook, a clean rest stop, and a place to let the kids play after a long car ride.
 You get all this for free.
-Mineview was built as a place where mine foreman could observe mining operations.
-Today you get a great view of city, mines, and forest, along with the wind turbines on the other side of ridge.
+Today you get a great view of city, mines, and forest.

-The top of the overlook has an information center with nice restrooms and a gift shop.
-Outside there’s a picnic area, playground, and King of the Lode.
-That’s right – the big truck has a name.
+The top of the overlook has an information center with restrooms and a gift shop.
 The massive truck is the perfect place for a family photo, but you’ll probably just get one tire in the frame.
+AT the base of the overlook is Bennett Park, with a large play area, picnic tables and walking paths.
+Visit the quirky Greyhound Bus Museum, just across the road.

 Lake Leander

 Looking for an afternoon on the lake without a paying for a boat or a cabin?
-Head to Lake Leander in the Superior National Forest.
-Lake Leander is a short drive from Virginia and has just what you need to enjoy time in the North Woods.
+Head to Lake Ore-Be-Gone in Gilbert.
+This former mine pit is filled with clear blue water – so clear you might see scuba divers!
 Wind swept red pines, scattered through the picnic grounds and surrounding the lakefront, fill the air with their fresh scent.

 Independence Day Celebrations